Skip to content

 Connect to the drone

-To use the SDK your computer must be connected to the drone via the surface unit WiFi.
-For a how-to on turning on the drone and surface unit you can watch the quick start video.
+To use the SDK, your computer must be connected to the drone via the surface unit WiFi.
+For instructions on how to turn on the drone and surface unit, you can watch the quick start video.

 Control the drone

-Most of the functionality is controlled using Python properties and we will illustrate the use of properties by showing how to control the lights:
+Most of the functionality is controlled using Python properties.
+We will illustrate the use of properties by showing how to control the lights:

 import time